| Simply put, Thailand is a real paradise for the fruit lovers.|

 Rambutan is one of the most attractive and popular delicacies in Thailand.
 Visually it reminds a hedgehog, a ruby-red oval in size of a ping-pong ball covered with soft greenish spines.
 The skin, however, is easily peeled off revealing its pleasant jellylike pulp, which tastes like a combination of sweetness traces by tartness, and a single inedible seed.
 Originally known as Malayan fruit, Thai rambutans are noted for their sweetness and are most plentiful from May to September, though as canned, it's handy at all times and exported in significant quantities to many countries worldwide.
 Main growing areas of Thai rambutans are Chanthaburi and the southern province of Surat Thani.

-Mango, the large oval smooth-skinned specimen with juicy aromatic flesh and a large hairy seed definitely belongs among the best and tastiest tropical fruits.
+Mango, the large oval smooth-skinned specimen with juicy aromatic flesh and a large hairy seed definitely belongs among the best tropical fruits.
 There are more than a dozen mango varieties growing in Thailand, some were locally developed or hybridized.
-The "Ok Long", "Nam Dawk Mai", "Keow Savoey" (green and sweet with a pleasing powdery texture) and other light-colored varieties of Thai mango are especially delicious treats.
+The "Nam Dawk Mai", "Ok Long", "Keow Savoey" (green and sweet with a powdery texture) and other light-colored varieties of Thai mango are especially delicious treats.
 Prepared as the "Mango and Sticky (glutinous) Rice", it is best known and a much popular choice of dessert.
-Also, some other sorts of mango with a delicate sour flavour are often eaten as salads such as the "Yam Ma-muang", or as a condiment to refine the dish taste sensation.
+Also, some sorts of mango with a delicate sour flavour are often eaten as salads such as the "Yam Ma-muang", or as a condiment to refine the dish taste sensation.
 Some mango varieties are pickled, soaked in sugarwater, salted, dried or turned into the jams and chutneys.

 Mangosteen is one of the tastiest fruits found in Thailand.
 This 2-3" in size tropical fruit has the thick and stony dark-red skins with juicy white flesh suggestive of both peaches and pineapples.
 When slit through its skin, it easily opens revealing garlic alike edible segments of its delicious flesh.
 Surat Thani province in the south of Thailand is the home of the mangosteen.